Visorgood/LambdaThesisPractice/README.md

 <h4>Keys in Redis</h4>

-In the final Redis database, that plays the role of real-time views of the speed layer, we have following keys:<br />
+In the final Redis database, that plays the role of real-time views of the speed layer, we have following keys.<br />
+Each keys has as its value a list with two elements.
+First is the date-time of the start of counting, second is the value itself.
 <ul>
 <li>app:$app_name:$user_id:sessions:* counters</li>
 <li>app:$app_name:$user_id:total_time:* durations</li>